Mandevilla Plant Indoor Care, Propagation and Common Problems with Solutions

 How to propagate Mandevilla Plant from soft stem cuttings

-Take a 4-5 soft stem cuttings from a healthy Mandevilla Plant.
+Take a 4-5 inches soft stem cuttings from a healthy Mandevilla Plant.
 Strip off the lower leaves and dip the lower cut end in rooting powder to hasten rooting.

 Insert the lower cut end in moist, free-draining rooting mix while taking care not to brush off the rooting powder and firm the soil around the base of the cutting.